jonnonz1/nz-statute-book/acts/public/2005/ngati-tuwharetoa-bay-of-plenty-claims-settlement-act-2005.md

   (a) the effect of the settlement on the jurisdiction of a court, tribunal, or other judicial body to consider the Ngāti Tuwharetoa (Bay of Plenty) historical claims; and
-  (b) consequential amendments to the Treaty of Waitangi Act 1975; and (c) the effect of the settlement on certain resumptive memorials; and (d) miscellaneous matters relating to the settlement, such as the exclusion of the law against perpetuities and the timing of actions or matters provided for in the Act.
+  (b) consequential amendments to the Treaty of Waitangi Act 1975; and (c) the effect of the settlement on certain resumptive memorials; and (d) miscellaneous matters relating to the settlement, such as the exclusion of the limit on the duration of a trust and the timing of actions or matters provided for in the Act.
 (5) Part 4 includes provisions relating to the following matters:
   (a) the issue of protocols to the governance entity by the Minister of Conservation, the Minister of Fisheries, and the Minister for Arts, Culture, and Heritage; and
   (b) the vesting in the governance entity of the fee simple estate in 5 cultural redress properties; and